edwinekyang/srpms/docs/Deployment.md

 # To apply changes of Dockerfile and compose file to running containers, use
 docker-compose -f docker-compose.dev.yml up -d --build

+# Stop services
+docker-compose -f docker-compose.dev.yml stop

 # Only issue when you know what you are doing
+# This command will remove container, network, and volumes, which means the database would be removed as well
 docker-compose -f docker-compose.dev.yml down
 ```